Architecture Notes

 • ParameterBinder: Binds positional or named params to method arguments

-• HandlerRegistry: Discovers all available handlers and methods
+• HandlerRegistry: Discovers all available handlers and methods from top-level handler files in configured paths

 • ProcedureDescriptor: Value object for explicit procedure registration with metadata